Wednesday, December 31, 2008

 Joel with form teacher, Teacher Zai

-Yeah, I didn't noticed that both of them were so red, until I downloaded the pictures.
+A very tired swordsman.
+A pre-Chinese New Year shot?
+Yeah, I didn't notice that both of them were so red until I downloaded the pictures.

 Wednesday, November 26, 2008